 Professional Indemnity Insurance : Coverage Investigations & Other Issues

-Upon notification of a circumstance or claim, professional indemnity insurers will consider the extent to which they are obliged to provide the firm and individual insureds with cover.
+Upon notification of a circumstance or claim, a professional indemnity insurers will consider the extent to which they are obliged to provide the firm and individuals with cover.

 The principal ground upon which cover may be excluded is for dishonesty.
 If suspected, your insurer will commence a coverage investigation.
 They are likely to, and should, instruct a separate firm to handle the coverage investigation, as distinct from the firm acting for you on the notified claim.